Caiottk/Caiottk/README.md

 ## Hi everyone, I'm Caio Andrade 👋

 - 🌱 I’m currently studying Computer Engineering in UTFPR - Campus Curitiba
-- 🔭 And currently working on Backend developer at SINQIA S.A
+- 🔭 And currently working as an intern on Backend developer at SINQIA S.A

 - 📫 How to reach me: **caiorocha@alunos.utfpr.edu.br**